supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 - *Period End Date* - enter the end date that the authorization is valid until.
 The End Date is prepopulated to 6 months after the Start Date.
 - *Practitioner* - select the practitioner on the authorization.

-Once the authorization is saved, authorization services can be added.
+Once the Authorization is saved, [Authorization Services](../Patients/AuthorizationServices.md) can be added.

+## Claim Settings

-**Claim Settings** - This section displays fields related to billing Claims.
+This section displays fields related to billing Claims.

 - *Rendering Provider* - This field determines who should be used as the Rendering Provider for billing.
-Every Payer has their rules about which provider should be on the Claim Line as the Rendering Provider.
 Some Payers require that only a properly credentialed provider (the one that is on top of the case) should be entered as the Rendering Provider.
 Other Payers require that the provider that actually rendered the services during the Encounter be entered.
-Since the Rendering Provider is Payer based, the Account Main Form has a field to determine where to pull the Rendering Provider from.
+Since the Rendering Provider is Payer based, the Account Main Form has a field to determine where to pull the Rendering Provider from (see [Payer Claim Settings](../AdminSetup/Account.md/#claim-settings)).
 Because it is possible to have exceptions, there is a field on the Authorization and Authorization Service as well to override the Account or Authorization setting.
 We have 2 options for the Rendering Provider:
     1. Practitioner on Authorization
     2. Practitioner on Encounter Service
 - *Account Rendering Provider* - This field displays the Rendering Provider field from the Account Main Form, this way it is easy to see what the setting is on the Account.